Sawahlunto: History

-Sawahlunto is one of the many towns located in the area of Bukit Barisan West Sumatra, but with a history different from the other towns.
-Towns such as Bukittinggi, Batusangkar, Payakumbuh, Padang Panjang and Solok were shaped by the Minang community, while Sawahlunto was created by the mining business during the colonisation of the Dutch in 1888.
+Sawahlunto is one of the many towns located in the area of the Barisan Mountains of West Sumatra, but with a history different from the other towns.
+Towns such as Bukittinggi, Batusangkar, Payakumbuh, Padang Panjang, and Solok were shaped by the Minang community, while Sawahlunto was created by the mining business during the colonisation of the Dutch in 1888.
 Coal was discovered in the mid-19th century by Ir. de Greve.
 It was then suggested to the Dutch that coal should be mined in the area because coal was needed for industry and transportation.
-After the discovery of coal the area was frequently visited by geologists.
+After the discovery of coal, the area was frequently visited by geologists.
 Coal mining was pioneered in the area after the eventual "surrender" of the area to the Dutch in 1876.

 Coal mining had significantly changed the rural landscape of Sawahlunto into an industrial site.
 During its development in the 19th century, mining companies designed the Sawahlunto mining site into five spatial activities: coal mining industry, commercial and trade areas, residential areas, administrative areas, and health utilities.
-In order to support its activities, the Netherlands built several transportation networks such as creating a railway network to transport coal from Sawahlunto to the west coast of Sumatra.
-The Dutch East Indies also built Emmahaven Port (known as Teluk Bayur) and became a shipping port for coal exports, using steamers SS Sawahlunto and SS Ombilin-Nederland.
+To support its activities, the Netherlands built several transportation networks such as creating a railway network to transport coal from Sawahlunto to the west coast of Sumatra.
+The Dutch East Indies also built Emmahaven Port (known as Teluk Bayur) which became a shipping port for coal exports, using steamers SS Sawahlunto and SS Ombilin-Nederland.
 Meanwhile, in 1887–1892, they began building a train from Pulau Air Padang to Muaro Kalaban and from this station to the Sawahlunto area.